 Dark leafy greens are one of the most powerful sources of vegetable proteins around.
 A 10 ounce portion of spinach has about eight grams of protein.
 Ten ounces of collards have over 8.5 grams of protein.
 A 10-ounce portion of kale has over 12 grams of protein – almost as much as a chicken drumstick!

 Nuts are one of the healthiest, highest protein foods around.
-They contain up to 10 grams of protein per half cup.23 And, they’re delicious—but make sure to limit your intake to a quarter cup twice a day at most.
+They contain up to 10 grams of protein per half cup.23 And, they’re delicious—but make sure to limit your intake to a quarter cup twice a day… at most.
+That is, unless you’re trying to gain weight.
+Up your dosage to half a cup twice a day.

 But, some nuts contain a load of lectins, such as almonds with skins on, peanuts (a legume, in reality), and cashews.
 Stick with these Gundry-approved nuts below to make sure you’re in the lectin-free zone: